teamfurther/wiki.gofurther.digital/_pages/code-style/php.md

 e.g. `PostRequest`

 In some cases, you need separate form requests for the `create()` and `update()` controller methods.
-In these cases put the method name between the name of your resource and the `Request` suffix
+In these cases put the method name between the name of your resource and the `Request` suffix.

 e.g. `PostCreateRequest` or `PostUpdateRequest`